hcts-hra/tamboti/README.md

 ### Installation

-* Build the xar pakage according to the building section below, along with the dependencies mentioned below, and install all these xar-s in eXist.
+* Build the xar package according to the building section below, along with the dependencies mentioned below, and install all these xar-s in eXist.
-* Modify "modules/config.xqm", section "Credentials for the dba admin user".
 * Modify "modules/configuration/services.xml" according to your needs.
 * Access tamboti at <http://localhost:8080/exist/apps/tamboti/>.